STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 The purpose of the Board of Directors is to supervise the management of the business and affairs of the Company.
-The Board is comprised currently of six directors, five of whom are independent of management.
+The Board is comprised currently of seven directors, five of whom are independent of management.

 COMMITTEES OF THE BOARD OF DIRECTORS

 The Audit Committee is responsible for overseeing Marathon’s policies and practices relating to integrity of financial and regulatory reporting, and compliance with policies and laws.
 The audit committee is comprised of three independent directors, all of whom are financially literate.

 COMPENSATION, NOMINATING AND GOVERNANCE COMMITTEE